tus/tus-resumable-upload-protocol/protocol.md

 The Server MUST support at least the SHA1 checksum algorithm whose name is `sha1`.

+The `Tus-Checksum-Algorithm` header MUST be included in the response to an `OPTIONS` request.

 If the hash cannot be calculated at the beginning of the upload, it MAY be included as a trailer.
 If the Server can handle trailers, this behavior MUST be announced by adding `checksum-trailer` to the `Tus-Extension` header.